ibmsoe/bigtop_cluster/README.md

 - install_bigtop_slave.sh - Downloads, installs, configures and starts all of the components listed above on slave node.
 - status_master.sh - Reports current BigTop component status on master node.
 - status_slave.sh - Reports current BigTop component status on slave node.
-- start-master.sh - Restarts all BigTop components on master node.
+- start_master.sh - Restarts all BigTop components on master node.
-- start-slave.sh - Restarts all BigTop components on slave node.
+- start_slave.sh - Restarts all BigTop components on slave node.
 - sparkTest.sh - A quick workload provided to verify that Spark is working as desired.
 - cleanup.sh - Uninstalls existing Hadoop and Spark, Prepares the system for install scripts.